code-423n4/2022-03-sublime/README.md

 Cases of frontrunning initializations can be handled by redeploying the contracts.

 **7. In cases where a verification by a verifier is revoked in the middle of an active loan, the loan can be terminated prematurely by the admin**

+**8. The PooledCreditLine.sol contract exceeds the contract code size under the current release.
+This issue has been fixed, although the fix is not ready for this release**